emrakyz/yt-browser/README.md

 <img width="370" height="144" alt="image" src="https://github.com/user-attachments/assets/d6b67de6-bbe9-45b8-b9d1-dba6e553f5ca" />

 ### FEATURES
-- Browse all videos from all channels you set at the same time.
-You can filter titles through dmenu.
+- Browse all videos from all channels you set at the same time
+- Filter titles via `dmenu`
-- Browse a channel's videos.
+- Browse a channel's videos
-- Select a channel either from the main menu or inside a Category.
+- Select a channel either from the main menu or inside a Category
-- Watch, Download or Put videos in a "Watch Later List".
+- Watch, Download or Add to "Watch Later List"
-- Sort videos by view or duration.
-The default sort is upload date.
-The only problem is, we can't have the exact upload date, so we can't apply much more advanced filtering.
-It can be done but it makes fetching the data for the first time too slow.
-- The menus have a complex loop system.
-It always continues where you left off.
-The script doesn't close itself when you make a selection.
-So you don't have to run the script over and over again and get to where you left off.
-You can also press Escape to return to a prior menu.
+- Sort videos by date, view or duration
-- You won't see the URLs or any unnecessary things inside dmenu.
-Just the titles.
+- NO URLs or any unnecessary entries in `dmenu`; Just titles

-### JUSTIFICATION
-- A minimalist and focused approach to consuming content on YouTube
-- Reduce distractions and clutter that are commonly encountered YT
-- Personalize content consumption and manage channels more effectively
-- Remarkably efficient and easy to navigate
-- User-friendly experience that saves time and promotes productivity